marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 # Step 8: Create the score view

-When all questions are answered and the user arrives to the end of the quiz, we want to show them their score.
+When all questions are answered and the user arrives at the end of the quiz, we want to show them their score.

 We have already some text prepared, which is displayed to the user with their score achieved.